 - Evidence of leadership roles and descriptions of your impact on your classrooms, school or district, or constituents served

-- Demonstration of at least four years of teaching experience on a valid and current Illinois certificate/license, with demonstrated student growth within two of the last five years
+- Demonstration of at least two years of teaching experience on a valid and current Illinois license, with demonstrated student growth within two of the last five years

 - An in-person interview with full-time faculty members in the School of Education and representatives from partner schools and districts